 Scrutinize All Networking Events.
 The friend factor may encourage you to attend networking events that are no longer relevant.
 While it's great to chat with your friends, you should soon realize how much of a time sink it is to attend events at which there is no possibility of building sales or uncovering new opportunities.
 Continually research new networking groups and events or ask contacts for recommendations that are relevant for your current and future endeavors.

 Keep Filling Your Networking Pipeline.
 As you attend regular or new events—in person or online—go in with the mindset of expanding your network.
 Have a system for following up with valuable contacts afterwards.
-But don't be "that guy/gal" who chases people!
-Click here to see why you need to choose instead of chase when networking.

 Measure Your Networking Results.
 Because networking can easily turn into just fun and friendship, it's critical to constantly monitor your results from these activities.
 The number of events, conversations, etc. will need to be tracked and compared to sales and other important metrics.
-Click here for a complete discussion on measuring networking success.

 © 2016 Heidi Thorne